apache/mnemonic/README.md

         }

         /**
-         * Getters and Setters for persistent fields with @NonVolatileGetter and @NonVolatileSetter */
+         * Getters and Setters for non-volatile fields marked with @NonVolatileGetter and @NonVolatileSetter */
         @NonVolatileGetter
         abstract public Short getAge();